quien697/Drupal-TMDB/README.md

 6. Create a custom twig to display image that comes from external url.
 7. Create a admin config page `/admin/config/movies` to modify api url and run corn to fetch data manually.
 8. Create a view to display moive list and set it as a home page.
+9. User name and password for drupal web app and mysql is `drupal`.

 ## Development Environment